Look Up Kern County Public Records for Free: Search Anyone

 Source: State of California Department of Justice14

 Out-of-State Residents—Residents outside California or the U.S. must submit a manual fingerprint card—Form BCIA 8705 (Spanish).15 Fingerprints can be taken at a local law enforcement agency.
 If there is difficulty procuring a blank fingerprint card, contact the Record Review Unit at 916.227.3849.
-Payment must be made by money order, certified check, or a personal check (drawn on a U.S. bank).

 Mail the request to the Department of Justice at the address below: